XanderK555/Housing-Affordability-in-US-Metro-Areas/README.md

 1. Housing prices have risen nationwide, but growth varies by region.
 2. The housing supply has declined despite population growth.
 3. Affordability is declining, as housing prices outpace income growth.
-4. Population growth and hosuing affordability are closely linked.
+4. Population growth and housing affordability are closely linked.

 ## Conclusion